glinchflash/Learning-Typescript/README.md

    - made a folder models, and created 3 files , one for each kind of discount
    - refactored classes to newly created files in models folder
      - this created issues with the im -/exporting
-     - spend multiple hours trying to fix this some of these along side the coaches
+     - spend multiple hours trying to fix this some of these alongside the coaches
      - issues lie in problems with global config, and problems with typescript installment
      - due to not being able to fix the typescript installment issue (everything works fine besides the im/exporting)
      - went for the webpack solution